Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Examples of -step Interpolatory (Quasi)-Stationary Subdivision Schemes

 \section{Examples of $n_s$-step Interpolatory (Quasi)-Stationary Subdivision Schemes}

-In this section, we first present some examples of convergent interpolatory quasi-stationary subdivision schemes by combining \cref{thm:int,thm:qs} for the commonly used dilation factor $\dm=2$.
-Next we explain the condition \eqref{cond:sa} and roles on $s_a$ and then discuss how to effectively construct masks $a\in \lp{0}$ for $s_a$-interpolating $\dm$-refinable functions through \cref{thm:int}.
-Then we present several examples of masks for $s_a$-interpolating $\dm$-refinable functions.
-Finally, we apply our constructed $n_s$-step interpolatory subdivision schemes to CAGD for generating some smooth subdivision curves.
+Applying \cref{thm:int,thm:qs}, we discuss how to construct desired masks $a$ for $s_a$-interpolating refinable functions and their $n_s$-step interpolatory subdivision schemes.
+We first discuss how to estimate the smoothness exponent $\sm_\infty(a,\dm)$ and then explain the condition \eqref{cond:sa} on $s_a$.
+Then we present some examples of convergent $r$-step interpolatory $r$-mask quasi-stationary subdivision schemes using \cref{thm:int,thm:qs} with the commonly used dilation factor $\dm=2$.
+Next, we provide construction procedures and several examples of masks for $s_a$-interpolating $\dm$-refinable functions using \cref{thm:int}.
+Finally, we apply our constructed $n_s$-step interpolatory subdivision schemes to CAGD for generating smooth subdivision curves and we explain the roles of $s_a$ in CAGD.